Filtered formal groups, Cartier duality, and derived algebraic geometry: Filtered formal groups

 of the canonical map

 induced by the universal property of the pullback, which proves the claim.
-Now let $P_k$ denote the fiber of the left vertical map of \ref{pullbacksquare}.
+Now let $P_k$ denote the fiber of the left vertical map of~\eqref{pullbacksquare}.
 One sees that the fiber of the map

 of the statement is $\colim P_k$.
 We would like to show that this is contractible.
-By the claim, this is equivalent to $\colim P^{und}_k $, where $P^{und}_k$ for each $k$ is the fiber of the right hand vertical map of \ref{pullbacksquare}.
-By \cite{lurie2016spectral}, this is contractible.
+By the claim, this is equivalent to $\colim P^{\on{und}}_k $, where $P^{\on{und}}_k$ for each $k$ is the fiber of the right-hand vertical map of \eqref{pullbacksquare}.
+By \cite[Proof of Theorem 1.3.15]{ellipticII}, this is contractible.
 We will be done upon showing that the essential image the map in the statement is all of $\Map_{\on{CAlg}}(\lim_k C_k^\vee, D)$.
-To this end we see that the essential image consists of maps
+To this end, we note that the essential image consists of maps

 which factor through some $C_j^\vee$.
 However, since the underlying algebra of $D_m$ is nilpotent, every map factors through such a $C_j^\vee$. \end{proof}